Celebrity Skin (song)

-"Celebrity Skin" is a single by American alternative rock band Hole, released by Geffen Records on August 31, 1998.
-It is the debut single from their third studio album of the same name and is their most commercially successful single, being the only one to reach the top place on the US Modern Rock Tracks chart.
+"Celebrity Skin" is a song by American alternative rock band Hole, released on August 31, 1998, as the first single from their third studio album of the same name.
+It is their only single to peak at number one on the US Billboard Modern Rock Tracks chart.
 In October 2011, NME ranked it the 126th best track of the past 15 years.

 Composition

 Music and arrangements

 The song was written and recorded in 1997, after Hole's reported hiatus the previous year due to frontwoman Courtney Love's burgeoning film career.
 Love and Hole guitarist Eric Erlandson co-wrote the song with Smashing Pumpkins frontman Billy Corgan, whom Love later said provided the main guitar riff.

 Lyrics

 The lyrics, written by Love, contain several literary references; the line "Oh, look at my face / My name is might-have-been" is directly lifted from the opening verse of Dante Gabriel Rossetti's poem, "A Superscription," (and also quoted in Eugene O'Neill's Long Day's Journey into Night) while the phrase "pound of flesh" originates from William Shakespeare's The Merchant of Venice.